 Kenepa Plantation – A Storied Landhuis

-In 2007, a museum displaying rituals, customs, history, and culture from an Afro-Curaçaoan point of view was established at Landhuis Kenepa called Museo Tula.
+In 2007, Landhuis Kenepa (Museo Tula) was established as a museum.
+Today you can discover wonderful pieces that display rituals, customs, history, and culture from an Afro-Curaçaoan point of view.
 The enlightening permanent and revolving exhibits can be viewed independently or with a guide for groups.
 Also, on site you will discover a gift shop with local crafts and the Creole Kitchen, a unique café featuring Creole-Caribbean-African cuisine.
 Guided eco-tours of the surrounding countryside, including a 17th-century garden, are also available.

 “Echoes of the past now resonate loud and clear where aspirations of freedom were once reduced to hushed tones and secret drumbeats…” wrote Susan Campbell